NateEag/how-i-code/readme.rst

 to be on top all the time.
 The default date is based on the filesystem, so if I ever find another way to force the "main" article to the front page, that would solve this problem handily.

+I use the Makefile for deployment, but I have git set to assume it is unchanged (``git update-index --assume-unchanged <path>``), so that I don't have any info about my hosting provider in version control.